| If you are using Insider TA Pro Version and

 You can also right-click a column header.
 This action pops up a menu of

+available data items to select for that field position.
 After a field format has been specified for a particular stock file,

 it is saved in the View Database.
 So you'll never have to configure the

-Fields not occupied by a Data Item are labeled with a "n/a",
+field format for that stock ever again.
+Skipping over fields: Fields not occupied by a Data Item are labeled with a "n/a",

 signifying that this particular field and its contents are "not applicable",

 and should be skipped over when inputting data.
+Back to top

 |